How To Build Generational Wealth

 The bulk of your wealth will pass on to your loved ones and other beneficiaries through inheritance after you pass away.
 The legacy will be relatively modest in value for most of us and will transfer to your designated beneficiaries.

-The typical value of all inheritances received by families with one parent having a college degree is $92,700 versus $76,200 for families without a college degree.
-Expected (rather than already received) inheritances by families with a college degree are $200,000 compared to $100,000 for families without a college degree.
+The typical value of all inheritances received by families with one parent holding a college degree is $92,700, compared with $76,200 for families without a college degree.
+Expected (rather than already received) inheritances for families with a college degree are $200,000, compared to $100,000 for families without a college degree.

-Most inheritances in the US will not incur taxes as a transfer if the amount stays below $11.7 million, the federal tax exemption in 2021.
-Federal and some states may apply taxes above this level.
+For 2025, most inheritances will not incur federal estate taxes if the estate’s total value stays below $ 13.99 million, according to the IRS.
+Some states and the federal government may apply taxes at higher levels.
 Depending on the assets you inherit, you may eventually pay income taxes on their sale, depending on the asset type.
 You should consult with a tax professional in this area.

 Inter Vivos Gifts During Your Lifetime

-Typically, you think of your wealth passing to your family after you have passed away.
+Typically, you think of your wealth passing to your family after you die.
 However, parents may want to help their kids with money for a down payment for their first house or a car if they have the resources.
-When you are receiving these amounts from your parents and not paying them back as a loan, this money is a gift, legally.
+When you receive these amounts from your parents and do not repay them as a loan, this money is legally a gift.

 A Comment On The Wealth Gap

 This comparison only reflects the legacy differential based on a college education.
-However, it hides the significant gap between the top 1% of wealthy families, compared to the next 49% of families and the bottom 50%.
+However, it hides the significant gap between the top 1% of wealthy families and the next 49% of families, as well as the bottom 50%.

-Besides disparities caused by education and race, the wealthy distribute higher home values, investments, provide gifts, and fund their children’s education, down payment for homes as transfers during their lifetime.
+Besides disparities caused by education and race, the wealthy distribute higher home values and investments, provide gifts, and fund their children’s education and home down payments as transfers during their lifetimes.

 I do not want to make light of this serious gap.
-Between 1995 to 2016, more than 55% of inheritance were under $50,000 while only 2% exceeded $1 million.
+Between 1995 and 2016, more than 55% of inheritances were under $50,000, while only 2% exceeded $1 million.
 But the smaller inheritance count of 2% was more than 40% of all the money passed down.

-In terms of wealth (or net worth), the Federal Reserve found 1% is the amount of the wealth of the bottom 50% of Americans in a wealth inequality study.
-The disparity comes from the transfer of wealth from generation to generation as “the bulk of intergenerational transfers are flowing to families that already have substantial resources.”
+In terms of wealth (or net worth), the Federal Reserve found that the bottom 50% of Americans have 1% of the wealth.
+The disparity comes from the transfer of wealth from generation to generation, as “the bulk of intergenerational transfers are flowing to families that already have substantial resources.”

 Now comes the hard part.
 Maintaining generational wealth can be challenging for various reasons.